MichaelTMiyoshi/AppliedMathWithMiyoshi/PositiveLearningEnvironment.md

 ## Evaluation

 In classes where this competency is formally evaluated, students will receive a weekly grade based on the lowest day of the week according to the scale above.
 This will be monitored in the assignment portion of the grade (which has no effect on the grade).
 This weekly grade will be translated to a competency score (which does count toward a student's grade).
 These final grades will depend on how well the students increase, maintain, or decrease their weekly scores.

+Note:  The scores reflect the fact that a negative score is not possible in many grade book programs.
+The 0.5 score corresponds to 50% score in the gradebook.